Subscription Modal Banner

 how to get tin number - via bir ereg

-An alternative to manual BIR registration is the TIN number online registration system or the BIR eRegistration (eReg) portal.
-This online service enables employers to easily get TINs for their employees without having to go to the RDO.
+An alternative to manual BIR registration is the TIN online registration system or the BIR eRegistration (eReg) portal.
+The BIR online registration for TINs enables employers to easily get TINs for their employees without having to go to the RDO.

-Here are the steps for TIN application for new employees via the BIR eReg registration system:
+Here are the steps for the TIN application for new employees via the BIR eReg registration system:

 1. Access the BIR eReg online system at ereg.bir.gov.ph.